 Wedding videos are becoming more and more of a norm but when it comes to wedding proposals, it’s usually more of a personal keepsake.
 However, it’s a good thing Timothy Tiah, co-founder of Nuffnang decided to share the Meme proposal video that helped him snag the heart of his then-girlfriend and meme fan, Audrey.

 Timothy had surprised Audrey by appearing outside the place she was dining at.
 Through the glass of the main door, he stood with printouts of memes and a string of stories that led him to finally pop (I think it counts even if he didn’t really say it out loud) the question, "Will you marry me?".

-The string of memes came complete with a last meme of Success Kid and the tongue-in-cheek message, "Asked Audrey To Marry Me, She Said Yes".
-At the end of it there was still the down-on-one knee, the ring and the flowers to make it all complete.
+The string of memes came complete with the last meme of Success Kid and the tongue-in-cheek message, "Asked Audrey To Marry Me, She Said Yes".
+At the end of it, there was still the down-on-one knee, the ring and the flowers to make it all complete.
 Plus, the Up-themed wedding reception was simply beautiful.

 #4 – Skyscraper Proposal